 While each of these authentication methods appear to be the same thing, they have distinct differences.
 Here is a breakdown of each:

-- 2-Factor Authentication (2FA): This type of multi-factor authentication uses two distinct authentication factors.
+2-factor authentication (2FA): This type of multi-factor authentication uses two distinct authentication factors.
 These have to be two different categories of authentication, such as knowledge and possession.
-We see 2FA frequently, for example, when a person logs in to an account with their username and password, then receives a push notification on their cell phone to approve the login.
+We see 2FA frequently, for example, when a person logs in to an account with their username and password, then receives a push notification on their smartphone to approve the login.

-It's important to note that both 2FA and 2SV are types of multi-factor authentication, which can also extend to three-factor authentication or three-step verification (or more).
+Broadly speaking, both 2FA and 2SV are types of multi-factor authentication, which can also extend to three-factor authentication or three-step verification (or more).
 The primary difference comes down to the kind of authentication methods that are applied.
-If login is a two-step process, it's always going to be 2SV.
+If login is simply a two-step process, it's always going to be 2SV.
 If that two-step process uses different authentication factors, then it's a 2FA login.

 The most common way to authenticate system access is with personal knowledge unique to the user.
 This can be a piece of information or set of characters that the user has to submit to gain access.
 The classic example is, of course, a password and the username, but it can also be a personal identification number (PIN), or even both used sequentially, which is considered two-step verification.